 April 25, 2019, 7-8:30 pm: Como Park Hike (St. Paul) – Hike Leader: Tom Ellerbe

-Join the hiking group for a hike along the bluffs above the Mississippi River in St. Paul.
+Join the hiking group for a turn or two around charming Como Lake, the largest public park in St. Paul.

 Como Lake was named in the 1840s by Charles Perry, who farmed a tract of land on the shore of the lake.
 Perhaps he was homesick as he named it for the famed Lake Como, in the Italian Alps where he grew up.